Irish Research Council (IRC) and Science Foundation Ireland (SFI) are delighted to partner on the SFI-IRC Pathway Programme.

 • Applicants must not hold, or have held, an academic contract (e.g. lecturer, assistant professor, professor, or similar) of greater than, or equal to, 36 months in duration.
 Teaching-only academic contracts greater than or equal to 36 months in duration are permitted.

-• Applicants must not hold, or have held, a significant peer-reviewed, independent research grant, or award of a similar career stage.
+• Applicants must not hold, or have held, a significant peer-reviewed, independent research grant, or grant providing similar support to the SFI-IRC Pathway Programme.
 Personal awards, including student, postdoctoral or individual fellowships, travel awards, and bursaries are permissible.

 • The applicant must have identified a mentor, who will give advice, co-supervise the PhD student and provide access to laboratory space (where relevant) and related infrastructure for the duration of the award.